mihsanm/js-computer-science-mentoring/README.md

-# js-computer-science
+# js-computer-science-menotoring

-In this repo i'll try to implement different algorithms and data structures in javascript
+In this repository i will publish task for practicing in computer science.